coderitter/knight-form/README.md

 var object = {
   name: 'Arne Steppat',
   skills: {
-    agility: "78", // string will be converted to number if possible
+    agility: '78', // string will be converted to number if possible
-    strength: "NaN", // cannot be converted thus will just be assigned as is
+    strength: 'NaN', // cannot be converted thus will just be assigned as is
-    unknownField: "unknown" // will be ignored because the form does not have a corresponding field in the form }
+    unknownField: 'unknown' // will be ignored because the form does not have a corresponding field in the form }
 }